 Cell phone contract or Prepaid SIM

 When choosing a mobile phone plan, you will also have to decide, whether you want to pay as you go and get a prepaid SIM card or whether you want a contract.
-Mobile phone contracts in Germany are usually binding for 24 months and the monthly fee gets pulled from your bank account automatically.
+Mobile phone contracts in Germany are usually binding for 24 months and the monthly fee gets pulled from your bank account via direct debit.

 Contracts are very popular in Germany.
-The advantages are getting a new phone at the same time and having the option for bigger data plans.
-The monthly fee of the contract increases accordingly and you get to pay your new phone in installments over the next two years.
+The advantages are access to 5G, getting an optional new phone at the same time, and having the option for bigger data plans.

-In this article, we will focus on the best mobile contracts.
+In this guide, we will focus on the best mobile contracts.

 Related Guide: Best Prepaid SIM Cards in Germany